Guardbridge

-Guardbridge (Gairbrig) is a village in the north-east of Fife, on the east coast of Scotland.
+Guardbridge (Gairbrig) is a town in the north-east of Fife, on the east coast of Scotland.
 It is approximately 3 mi north-west of St Andrews, and is situated on the estuary of the River Eden, at the junction of the A91 road between St Andrews and Stirling and the A919/A914 road between Leuchars and the Tay Road Bridge.

 Guardbridge has a number of local amenities including a school, general store, garages, hotel, takeaway food shop, hairdresser, furniture maker, and bowling and fishing clubs.
 The village has also become a very popular dormitory settlement due to its close proximity to St Andrews and Dundee.